 Digital Books (Most Are Free)

-Big Cat Rescue has begun publishing iBooks for iPad on iTunes and on Amazon for the Kindle.
+Big Cat Rescue has begun publishing iBooks for iPad/iPhone on iTunes and on Amazon for the Kindle.
 Some of them are free.
 All of them have photos of the cats who call Big Cat Rescue home.
 We hope you enjoy this new venture and will share the books, and this link, with your family and friends.
-We will continue to add more books to this collection throughout 2015.
+We will continue to add more books to this collection throughout 2016.
 Any feedback from you on this new project would be greatly appreciated.

-Featured Book: Big Cat Care, How To Start A Sanctuary
+Big Cat Care, How To Start A Sanctuary

 Big Cat Rescue has evolved since its inception in 1992.
 By 1997 we had seen enough of the abuse and abandonment caused by the pet trade that we hadpreviously engaged in to know that there was no reason to breed exotic animals for lives in cages.
 As a result we increased our efforts through spaying, neutering and cage building to ensure that we would no longer be a part of the problem.
 As we have continued to learn about the causes of so much suffering we have become active in stopping the exotic pet trade through education and legislation.